 Masdar conducts ongoing tests of different photovoltaic (PV) technologies at the PV test centre.
 These include complete PV module testing, comparative tests to characterise field performance of different components within PV modules, and the evaluation of cleaning robots for PV plants.
-We are evaluating different PV cleaning solutions for fixed structure systems as well as for single-axis tracking systems in the harsh environmental conditions experienced in the UAE.
+We are evaluating different PV cleaning solutions for fixed-structure systems as well as for single-axis tracking systems in the harsh environmental conditions experienced in the UAE.

 2. Masdar Institute Solar Platform

-The Masdar Institute Solar Platform (MISP), managed by Khalifa University of Science and Technology, allows for concentrating solar power (CSP) and thermal energy storage (TES) technologies to be developed on a wider scale by providing access to high-performance CSP research and demonstration infrastructure.
-A 20-metre-high tower is surrounded by a solar field of 33 heliostat mirrors in three concentric rings which adjust their angle to track the movement of the sun while directing the reflected light to the top of the tower.
-Lining the top of the tower is a 45-mirror array which redirects the light from the heliostats towards a receiver at the tower’s base.
+The Masdar Institute Solar Platform (MISP), managed by Khalifa University of Science and Technology, allows for concentrated solar power (CSP) and thermal energy storage (TES) technologies to be developed on a wider scale by providing access to high-performance CSP research and demonstration infrastructure.
+A 20-metre-high tower is surrounded by a solar field of 33 heliostat mirrors in three concentric rings, which adjust their angle to track the movement of the sun while directing the reflected light to the top of the tower.
+Lining the top of the tower is a 45-mirror array that redirects the light from the heliostats towards a receiver at the tower’s base.
 The facility is being used to test reflector technologies, absorbed tubes, heat transfer fluids, mirrors and a variety of components used in the CSP industry.
-The Masdar Solar Hub is a valuable resource to equipment manufacturers, system integrators and installers, project developers, utility companies, investors, private end users, research organisations, and the public.
+The Masdar Solar Hub is a valuable resource to equipment manufacturers, system integrators and installers, project developers, utility companies, investors, private-end users, research organisations, and the public.

-Modelling of Micro climate in the Urban Environment and Mitigation of Heat Island Effect
+Modelling of Micro Climate in the Urban Environment and Mitigation of Heat Island Effect

 Cities generate a lot of heat, from car motors, asphalt roads and pavements, and from the very things we use to cool our homes – air-conditioners.

 Masdar City, as a sustainable urban community, has been designed to reduce this effect, making it an ideal site for modelling the local urban microclimate.
-Masdar and the Masdar Institute, now part of the Khalifa University of Science and Technology, are working together to study the environmental impact of sustainable urban design.
+Masdar and the Masdar Institute, now part of Khalifa University of Science and Technology, are working together to study the environmental impact of sustainable urban design.
 The project has two main objectives: to better understand the exact causes of the heat island effect and the ways to reduce it.

 Electric Energy Storage Solutions Hub (EESSH)